 of those surveyed don’t have or are unsure if they have a Carbon Monoxide alarm installed-

-Those living in London, Birmingham and Manchester rank lowest for Carbon Monoxide awareness.
-Only 57% of Londoners surveyed were aware of what the traits and symptoms are.
-Manchester ranked as the worst city in terms of Carbon Monoxide detectors installed with only 64% of respondents having one in place
+Those living in Sheffield rank lowest for Carbon Monoxide awareness.
+Only 27% of Sheffield surveyed were aware of what the traits and symptoms are.
+Newcastle ranked as the worst city in terms of Carbon Monoxide detectors installed with only 58% of respondents having one in place

 -

-People living in Norwich, Brighton and Edinburgh rank best.
-Brighton ranked highest for Carbon Monoxide trait awareness with 68% of respondents describing the correct features such as that it is poisonous (84%) and odourless (79%).
+People living in Plymouth and Brighton rank best.
+Plymouth ranked highest for Carbon Monoxide trait awareness with 52% of respondents describing the correct features such as that it is poisonous (74%) and odourless (66%).

 -

-Edinburgh ranked best when it comes to having a Carbon Monoxide detector, with a chart-topping 86% of residents having one installed at home
+Edinburgh and Plymouth ranked best when it comes to having a Carbon Monoxide detector, with a chart-topping 77% of residents in Edinburgh having one installed at home

 -